 3 Latvia’s judicial council under pressure from the Minister of Justice

 In early 2021, a public dispute broke out between the Minister of Justice, Jānis Bordāns, and the Chief Justice of the Supreme Court of Latvia and Chair of the Judicial Council, Aigars Strupišs.
 Minister Bordāns issued a resolution on the Ministry of Justice website accusing Chairman Strupišs of violating judicial ethics by criticising the judgment of the Riga Regional Court on the high profile case of Aivars Lembergs.
 The resolution has since been removed from the Ministry’s website after Minister Bordāns’ attacks were deemed by the Judicial Ethics Committee to be baseless.
 Minister Bordāns attempted to turn the Judicial Council against their Chairman in a vote as he claimed that Chairman Strupišs was damaging the reputation of the judiciary and preventing foreign investments by commenting on a court’s decision to the media.
 However, the Judicial Ethics Committee disagreed with the Minister’s evaluations and found that Chairman Strupišs was acting within his competence when he spoke to the media about his belief that the Lembergs trial was too lengthy and that many lessons should be drawn from this trial for the Latvian justice system.
 Former Minister of Justice, Guntars Grīnvalds, condemned the attacks of Minister Bordāns on the Chairman of the Judicial Council as the worst possible attack on judicial independence.
 It is now clear that the Minister of Justice was attempting to censor the politically inconvenient opinions of Chairman Strupišs which threatened the Minister’s reputation and competence.
-It has also been reported that the Minister’s public criticism of Chairman Strupišs indicated that Minister Bordāns attempted to gain control of the newly created judicial training institution which is currently controlled by the Judicial Council.
+It has also been reported that the Minister’s public criticism of Chairman Strupišs indicated that Minister Bordāns had attempted to gain control of the newly created judicial training institution which is currently controlled by the Judicial Council.

 4 The legislature’s backlash against the same-sex partnership judgement

 The Latvian Constitutional Court has faced attacks from members of the executive and legislature in recent years.
 On 12 November 2020, the Latvian Constitutional Court delivered a landmark judgment which affirmed the rights of same-sex parents and demanded legal protection for same-sex couples.
-The Court ruled that Section 155, paragraph 1 of the Labour Law (the Labour law) which allows for 10 days paternity leave for a father (man) after the birth of his child was incompatible with Article 110 of the Latvian Constitution which provides that the state is required to protect the family.
+The Court ruled that Section 155, paragraph 1 of the Labour Law which allows for 10 days paternity leave for a father (man) after the birth of his child was incompatible with Article 110 of the Latvian Constitution which provides that the state is required to protect the family.
 The applicant, a woman in a same-sex relationship with the child’s mother, claimed that the Labour Law’s specification that only fathers are entitled to ten days leave was discriminatory towards her same-sex relationship and incompatible with the state’s requirement to protect her family as required by Article 110 of the Constitution.